nchinmertz/MiniAssembler/README.md

-This project is meant to simulate an assembler.
+This project simulates an assembler, translating simplified assembly code into machine code

 It takes in a file, written in a simplified assemble code and translates it to machine code.
-The language is based on RISC-V therefore each instruction is 24 bits.
-The instructions can either be a oeprand instruction, which has an opcode, an addressing mode and a stated operand, or a operate instruction which is only an opcode.
-Below is a table showing the opcode in the assembly language, what it does, how it is represented in machine code, and what adressing modes it supports.
+The language is based on RISC-V architecture therefore each instruction is comprised of 24 bits.
+Instructions can either be oeprand instructions, with an opcode, addressing mode and specified operand, or operate instructions, containing only an opcode.
+Below is a comprehensive table detailing the assembly opcodes, their machine representations, supported addressing modes, and descriptions.
 |Assembly|Machine|Addressing Modes|Description|
 |---|:---:|:---:|---|
 |LDA operand|00|0 through 9|ACC = operand|